paulotto/LaTeXTrans/README.md

 ## 🖼️ Translation Cases

-Here are two real translation cases produced by **LaTeXTrans**.
+Here are three real translation cases produced by **LaTeXTrans**.
 Each case shows the LaTeX source on the left and the translated output on the right.

 ### 📄 Case 1: